 Fire up the parilla, open up the fernet and dig up that jar of dulce de leche, it's time to celebrate: Happy Independence Day, Argentina!

 On July 9, 1816, the Congress of Tucuman declared independence for the United Provinces of South America, to this day one of the legal names of the Argentine Republic.
 To celebrate almost 200 years of history, heritage, culture, food, and drink, we're taking a bite out of some of Argentina's most iconic dishes.
-So gather up friends and stock up on these for the leftovers.
 Read on for the the milanesa, the asado, chimichurri, empanadas, and Italian-influenced fare.

 Empanadas are a source of national, local, and family pride in Argentina.
 Ask any Argentine and they will tell you that their empanadas are better than empanadas from any other country, and that empanadas from his town are better than the empanadas from any other town, and of course that his mother’s empanadas are better than anyone else’s mother’s empanadas.
 We had the pleasure of dining with the Zuccardi winemaking family in Argentina, and we can certainly vouch for their claim to make the best empanadas.

 Skirt steak, commonly known by the generic name of churrasco, is a long, thin, and deeply flavorful strip of meat with well-defined open fibers cut from the diaphragm muscle of the cow, just below the ribs.
 Popularized by Argentinean and Hispanic Caribbean restaurants in the United States, it is by far the most requested cut of meat in any Latin restaurant today.
 Argentineans simply salt it and grill it and then lavishly smother it with chimichurri sauce at the table.